pablo11/Peerster/README.md

 - Rumor mongering and anti-entropy
 - Simple GUI

+#### Homework 2:
+- Routing
+- Private messages
+- File sharing (indexing, requesting, sending and downloading)

 ---
 ## Run it
 #### The gossiper
 Navigate to the project directory in a terminal and type `go build`.
 Then type `./Peerster` to launch the gossiper (see homework 1 handout for the options of this command).

 #### The client
+The client allows multiple interactions:
+- Sending a broadcast message
+- Sending a private message to a peer
+- Indexing a file (the file must be in the \_SharedFiles folder)
+- Requesting a file to another peer

 Navigate to the `/client` project's subdirectory in a terminal and type `go build`.

-Then type `./client -UIPort=XXXX -msg=YYYYYY` to launch the client, where `XXXX` is to be replaced with the port your gossiper is listening for the client and `YYYYYY` is to be replaced with the message you want to send.
+The four features described above can be used with the following commands:
+`./client -UIPort=XXXX -msg=YYYYYY`
+`./client -UIPort=XXXX -msg=YYYYYY -dest=peerName`
+`./client -UIPort=XXXX -file=filename`
+`./client -UIPort=XXXX -file=filename -dest=peerName -reqest=hashOfTheRequestedChunkOrMetafile`

 #### The GUI
 The GUI is served by default by this implementation of Peerster on startup.